Poker Alice had the reputation of being the toughest female gambler America had ever seen.

 This doll was a figure created from Rose O’Neill's mind and resides here with her other creations.

-These are western show costumes from the Marcella Thompson Lewis Collection from Polk County, Missouri.
+Western show costumes from the Marcella Thompson Lewis Collection from Polk County, Missouri.

 This coyote is a part of the North American Taxidermy section.
 There are many other animals on display.